 Graham Rich has been a member of The Wayside Chapel’s congregation since 2010 and joined the Board in October 2013.
 He is a pioneer of retail managed funds research in Australasia, and of financial planning in New Zealand.
 Since selling his research business and establishing brillient! in 2002, Graham has specialised in publishing innovative, independent professional development services for professionals involved with portfolio construction.

 Chris Selby is a Non-Executive Director and Advisor at Escala Partners and on the Advisory Board of Sturt Capital Partners.
-Chris has had an extensive career dealing with global financial brands, previously rising to the Head of Global Client Group in the newly created Asset & Wealth Management division of Deutsche Bank.
+Chris has had an extensive career in global financial markets, with over 30 years with Merrill Lynch and Deutsche Bank.
+His responsibilities included Debt and Capital Markets, Structured Finance, Asset management and Private Wealth.
 He initially began volunteering in the Wayside cafe, and is now lending his professional skills and experience to Wayside Board.

-Nym Kim is a television presenter at Australia Network and Director of Motion Picture Partners.
-Nym previously worked as an Arts Presenter on SBS who hosted Masterpiece, Arts on Saturday, Opera Viva and various other programs.
+Nym Kim’s previous incarnations were as a television presenter hosting movies and arts at Australia Network, and Arts Presenter at SBS hosting Masterpiece, Arts on Saturday, Opera Viva and various other programs.
 She came to be involved with Wayside through her work in the rooftop garden and has since become a member of the Wayside Board.
 With a background in music and performing, Nym has represented Australia as a concert pianist, recorded with artists such as Crowded House and Vince Jones, and co-founded international film sales and financing company Arclight Films.

 Rev Kent Crawford is the Executive Minister for Sydney Presbytery of the Uniting Church NSW/ACT.
 Ordained in 1999, he has previously served at West Epping as well as Engadine-Helensburgh Uniting Church congregations, as well as 2 years with the NSW/ACT Synod Board of Education.
-Trained in Psychology and Theology, Kent is passionate about developing healthy, thriving and inclusive communities.
+Trained in Psychology, Theology and Governance of Not-For-Profit Organisations, Kent is passionate about developing healthy, thriving and inclusive communities.